leopries/tech_challenge_app/README.md

 ## Natural language processing model (NLP)
 We used an GPT-3 as a natural language processing model to classify the input text of the user into our 5 top level nodes: Schuldunfähigkeit,Körperverletzung, Sexualstraftaten, Notwehr, Verjährungsfrist.
-The model is trained on 127 examplitory prompts that contain 5-8 keywords for each node.
+The model is trained on 127 examplitory prompts that contain 5-8 keywords for each node and was trained with the Few-shot (FS) method.

 |    Class           |    Keyword
 | ------------- |:-------------:|